Narraguagus softball team looking to make longer playoff run this season

 The Knights will also be bolstered by the return of senior first baseman Hannah Alley, who was cleared by doctors earlier this week after being sidelined by an injury.

 Martin readily acknowledges that they don’t have as challenging a schedule as they would like.

-The teams they have beaten so far had a combined 5-11 record.
+The teams they have beaten so far have a combined 5-11 record.

-But Martin and her team got some valuable experience at a preseason play day in Bucksport where they faced some quality teams like the Bucks, who have won four of the last five regional championships and three state titles.
+But Martin and her team got some valuable experience at a preseason play day in Bucksport where they faced some quality teams such as the host Golden Bucks, who have won four of the last five regional championships and three state titles.

 “It gave us a chance to see some different pitching and different teams,” said Martin.
 “I was extremely pleased with how we played at the play day.”